The Rule of 3’s

 HBOT may prevent tooth loss or collapse of the jawbone in patients previously treated for head or neck cancers, promote successful skin grafts or flaps following reconstructive surgery in patients treated for breast cancer, and eliminate persistent urinary bleeding (radiation cystitis) in patients treated for prostate cancer.”
 (UCLA Health)

 According to Susan Sprau, MD, Medical Director of UCLA Hyperbaric Medicine, HBOT is often the last hope for patients who suffer from late effects of radiation exposure.
-“For the subset of patients who suffer from late effects of radiation exposure, hyperbaric oxygen therapy is often the only treatment than can prevent irreversible bone or tissue loss or enable them to undergo life-improving reconstructive procedures such as breast or facial surgeries.
+“For the subset of patients who suffer from late effects of radiation exposure, hyperbaric oxygen therapy is often the only treatment that can prevent irreversible bone or tissue loss or enable them to undergo life-improving reconstructive procedures such as breast or facial surgeries.
 By offering this therapy, we are able to provide a better quality of life to patients who have already survived devastating illnesses.”

 What to Expect in An HBOT Treatment